seansteel3/random_trader/README.md

 <!-- Methods-->
 ## Methods
 Data was sourced from US Stock Data Kaggle dataset, which incorporates 7000+ US stocks, indices, mututal funds, bond funds, and ETFs between 2015 and the current date.
-These stocks were subset between Jan 1st, 2015, and Aug 8th, 2022.
-Then stocks less than $2 and greater than $50 at the start of the dataset were excluded.
-Exclusion cut offs were set since stocks under $2 often have restricted trading, and stocks over $50 would potentially be difficult for a small-scale retail investor to purchase with a small bank allocation.
+These securities were subset between Jan 1st, 2015, and Aug 8th, 2022.
+Then securities less than $2 and greater than $50 at the start of the dataset were excluded.
+Exclusion cut offs were set since securities under $2 often have restricted trading, and securities over $50 would potentially be difficult for a small-scale retail investor to purchase with a small bank allocation.

-Stocks were then chosen at random and incorporated into a portfolio to be held for a set amount of time, then sold.
-The number of stocks chosen for a given portfolio was varied from 5 – 25 in increments of 5, and then in increments of 25 up to 150.
-Bank allocations were split evenly between stocks.
-Stocks were sold after either 180 days or 365 days.
-Each portfolio was initialized with random stocks of their given number and allowed to start at random anywhere within the data set.
+Securities were randomly incorporated into a portfolio to be held for a set amount of time, then sold.
+The number of securities chosen for a given portfolio was varied from 5 – 25 in increments of 5, and then in increments of 25 up to 150.
+Porfolio bank allocations were split evenly.
+Securities were sold after either 180 days or 365 days.
+Each portfolio was initialized with random securities of their given number and allowed to start at random anywhere within the data set.
 2,000 portfolios for each condition above were initialized as a baseline.

 The random trader rules were then upgraded to include stop loss and limit orders at certain percentage thresholds from the purchase price.
 If the price hit a threshold, the trader would sell and replace the security at random.
-For these experiments portfolios were allotted 15 stocks and would sell the entire portfolio after 180 days.
+For these experiments portfolios were allotted 15 securities and would sell the entire portfolio after 180 days.
 The baseline random trader was simulated 20,000 times for comparison, and each percentage threshold was simulated 7,500 times.
 See parms.csv for more information on thresholds.

 For time considerations, the stop loss and limit order experiments were run on Amazon EC2 instances controlled from Amazon’s Cloud9 IDE running in a Python 3.10 environment.

 <!-- Results-->
 ## Results
-Given a bank allocation of $5000 dollars split evenly between securities, a trader buying stocks at random would maximize returns by holding between 10-15 securities.
+Given a bank allocation of $5000 dollars split evenly between securities, a trader buying securities at random would maximize returns by holding between 10-15 securities.
 For portfolios larger than 20 securities, average returns drop steadily and portfolios larger than 50 have negative expected returns.

 A possible explanation for this phenomenon may be because smaller portfolios can ride on one or two “lucky” securities that do extremely well, despite the fact the majority tend to yield no returns or poor returns.
 However, larger portfolios spread the funds too thin, diluting the effect of “lucky” securities.